Enterprise-CMCS/managed-care-review/docs/technical-design/launch-darkly-testing-approach.md

     - This would require the most work.

 ### Feature flag state management in Cypress
-Our custom Launch Darkly commands intercepts feature flag value requests and returns our own values we feed to the commands.
+Our custom LaunchDarkly commands intercepts feature flag value requests and returns our own values we feed to the commands.
 Then the application code will be able to access those custom values, but we also needed a way access them with in Cypress throughout the tests.
 Specifically to determine when to test UI behind a feature flag.

 The approach here was to implement state management that could be accessed though Cypress.
-Integrating `cy.readFile` and `cy.writeFile` into the Launch Darkly helper commands.
+Integrating `cy.readFile` and `cy.writeFile` into the LaunchDarkly helper commands.

 The Cypress commands `cy.interceptFeatureFlags` and `cy.stubFeatureFlags` will generate a json file, using `Cy.writeFile`, in `tests/cypress/fixtures/stores/` named `featureFlagStore.json` using data and Types from `flag.ts` located in `app-web/src/common-code/featureFlags`.
 The `cy.getFeatureFlagStore()`, using `cy.write`, is used to read the `featureFlagStore.json` file and return the object of feature flags with values.